 The proof requirements for an MST claim are the same as for all VA mental disorder claims.
 Most MSTs lead to a diagnosis of PTSD and therefore must be handled as PTSD claims.

-The best evidence of the occurrence of a trauma is a contemporary military report or documentation of the trauma.
+The best evidence of the occurrence of trauma is a contemporary military report or documentation of the trauma.
 However, the VA understands that this evidence may not exist.
 Many victims of MST have kept quiet about the incident due to embarrassment or shame of their assault and thus failed to make an immediate/contemporaneous official military report.
-Because of the VA understands this reality, it allows MST claimants to satisfy the Credible Evidence requirement by other means, so-called “markers,” evidencing the victim’s emotional reaction to the MST:
+Because the VA understands this reality, it allows MST claimants to satisfy the Credible Evidence requirement by other means, so-called “markers,” evidencing the victim’s emotional reaction to the MST:

 Some examples of markers are:

 - Records from official sources of law enforcement of rape crisis centers or mental health counseling centers